kubernetes-sigs/azurelustre-csi-driver/docs/static_provisioning.md

 # Static Provisioning

-This document explains how to use an existing Azure Managed Lustre Cluster in AKS through this CSI driver static provisioning.
+This document explains how to use an existing Azure Lustre Cluster in AKS through this CSI driver static provisioning.

-## Create a Volume bounded to an existing Azure Managed Lustre Cluster
+## Create a Volume bounded to an existing Azure Lustre Cluster

 ### Option 1: Use Storage Class